SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 included components of the CDAI, biomarkers for inflammation, and subject metadata described further in the methods section.
-We trained these models using 232 baseline stool samples from subjects induced with UST.
+We trained these models using 232 baseline stool samples from subjects induced with UST; 31 of which acheived remission (Table 2).
 Clinical data alone resulted in an AUC of 0.616 (specificity = 0.801, sensitivity = 0.452) (Figure 2A).
 Using only fecal microbiota data the model had an AUC of 0.838 (specificity = 0.766, sensitivity = 0.806).
 Finally, when combining clinical metadata with the microbiota we achieved an AUC of 0.844 (specificity = 0.831, sensitivity = 0.774) for remission 6 weeks after induction.
-Prediction with clinical metadata alone did not perform as well as models using the baseline fecal microbiome (p = 0.001) or the combined model (p = 0.001); however, there was not a significant difference between the baseline fecal microbiota model and the combined model (p = 0.84).
+Prediction with clinical metadata alone did not perform as well as models using the baseline fecal microbiome (p = 0.001) or the combined model (p = 0.001); however, there was not a significant difference between the baseline fecal microbiota model and the combined model (p = 0.841).

 Optimal predictors were determined based on their mean decrease in accuracy (MDA) in the ability of the model to classify remission from